CodingTarik/MathPlan/README.md

 MathPlan is a Node.js web application developed to streamline the management of mathematics courses at TU Darmstadt.
 It simplifies the submission and approval of student's examination plans.
 It also allows members of the study office of mathematics to enter or modify data, such as courses/modules and examination regulations.

+This README provides some basic information on how to install and run the application.
+For more detailed information, please refer to the [documentation](doc/index.md).

 ## Table of Contents

 - [MathPlan - Math Course Management System](#mathplan---math-course-management-system)